- Search The Registry

 The transformed school, Barber-Scotia College, was typical in basic functions, tuition, many secondary programs, and private sponsorship.
 Yet most of Scotia’s faculty held master's degrees, more than half were enrolled in college programs, and all were women.

 Their industrial department taught sewing and cooking, and the students were involved in a housekeeping program to lessen operating expenses.
 It was an evolving pattern of post-secondary Black schools.
 Their first four-year degrees were awarded in 1945; two years later, it counted 157 students; in 1954, 191.
-Scotia was the first major boarding school for Black girls in the defeated Confederacy.
+Scotia was black girls' first major boarding school in the defeated Confederacy.
 Past graduates from Barber-Scotia include Mary McLeod Bethune, Gertrude Brown, Mary Church Terrell, and Anna Cooper.

 In a time of racial segregation, discrimination, and repression, Scotia offered the highest leadership training and education available in the South.